sdumont2/dropbox-connector/docs/install.md

-This project was built with the intention of extending an existing integration with Dropbox that due to limitations of the project, could no longer function in any capacity (Dropbox's v1 API was retired and the original project was built off of an sdk that utilized v1 endpoints).
+This project was built with the intention of extending an existing integration with Dropbox that due to limitations of the project, could no longer function in any capacity (Dropbox's v1 API was retired and the original project was built off of an sdk that utilized v1 endpoints and a retired authentication method).

 ### Files

- 1. dropbox-connector-platform-jar-1.0-SNAPSHOT.jar - This file contains all of the core repository extensions required to interact with Dropbox
+ 1. dropbox-connector-platform-0.2-SNAPSHOT.jar - This file contains all of the core repository extensions required to interact with Dropbox
- 2. dropbox-connector-share-jar-1.0-SNAPSHOT.jar  - This file contains all of the Share customizations for Alfresco
+ 2. dropbox-connector-share-0.2-SNAPSHOT.jar  - This file contains all of the Share customizations for Alfresco
  3. jmimemagic-0.1.2.jar - This file is a dependency for the project to work properly
  4. jackson-core-2.8.3.jar - This file is a dependency for the project to work properly
  5. dropnox-core-sdk-3.0.3.jar - This file is a dependency for the project to work properly

  OR
- 1. dropbox-connector-platform-jar-1.0-SNAPSHOT.amp - This file contains all of the core repository extensions required to interact with Dropbox
+ 1. dropbox-connector-platform-0.2-SNAPSHOT.amp - This file contains all of the core repository extensions required to interact with Dropbox
- 2. dropbox-connector-share-jar-1.0-SNAPSHOT.amp - This file contains all of the Share customizations for Alfresco
+ 2. dropbox-connector-share-0.2-SNAPSHOT.amp - This file contains all of the Share customizations for Alfresco

 ### How to install into Alfresco Tomcat